splunk/observability-workshop/content/en/tko/session-5/deploy-otel.md

 Namespaces are a way to organize these large Kubernetes clusters into virtual sub-clusters.
 This can be helpful when different teams or projects share a Kubernetes cluster as this will give them the easy ability to just see and work with their own stuff.

 Any number of namespaces are supported within a cluster, each logically separated from others but with the ability to communicate with each other.
-Components are only "visible" when selecting a namespace or when adding the `--all-namespaces` flag to `kubectl` instead of allowing you to view just the components relevant to your project by selecting your namespace.
+Components are only **visible** when selecting a namespace or when adding the `--all-namespaces` flag to `kubectl` instead of allowing you to view just the components relevant to your project by selecting your namespace.

 Most customers will want to install the Splunk OpenTelemetry Collector in a separate namespace.
 This workshop will follow that practice.